 Device > Response Pages Custom response pages are the web pages that display when a user tries to access a URL.
 You can provide a ...

 User Credential Detection

-User Credential Detection Select Objects Security Profiles URL Filtering User Credential Detection to enable the firewall to detect when users submit corporate credentials.
-Configure user ...
+User Credential Detection Objects > Security Profiles > URL Filtering > User Credential Detection Enable the firewall to detect when users submit corporate credentials.
+The ...